 The recommended projects for Enid's formula grant funding allocations for the Fourth Action Year Plan (July 1, 2026 through June 30, 2027) follow the priorities established in the Five-Year Consolidated Plan that expires June 30, 2028.
 The Annual Action Year Plan contains specific funding recommendations to implement the goals established in the Five-Year Plan tables to the extent possible depending on federal funding allocations awarded to Enid.

 The funding recommendations for the 2026-2027 CDBG Action Year were proposed by staff, citizens, stakeholders, and the CDBG Funding Commission for final approval by the City of Enid Mayor and Board of Commissioners on May 05, 2026.
 The motion passed with six in favor and one abstaining/recusing due to a potential conflict of interest.
+The first amendment to the 2026 Annual Action Plan was presented for approval by the City of Enid Mayor and Board of Commissioners on September 1, 2026.
+The motion XXXX…

 Projects